 To nominate a book for this prize and to agree to the above terms, click next.
 You will need information about the book, the author (address, contact information), the publisher (address, contact information), and reviews to attach (optional).
 If you have all the information available the form should take 5 minutes to complete.

 Information collected on this form may be used in promotional and other materials in connection with the Laura Shannon Prize in Contemporary European Studies.
 Contact information for the author and primary publisher are required on this form.

-Nomination forms for this humanities cycle of the Laura Shannon Prize must be submitted by February 15, 2021.
+Nomination forms for this history & social sciences cycle of the Laura Shannon Prize must be submitted by February 15, 2022.
 Books may arrive within a reasonable time after this deadline.
 If you have questions about the delivery of the review copies or if they have been back-ordered, please contact LSPrize@nd.edu to address your situation.